DavidAkinJames/DavidAkinJames/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on becoming the best version of myself.
+- 🔭 I’m currently working on building more projects.
  - 🌱 I’m addicted to learning and growing every day.
 - 🌱 I’m currently learning React and NodeJS
 - 💬 Ask me about ...